 - Hypocritical Humor: In the first film, Stucky is greatly annoyed at being accosted by Carter while on the job, going so far as to call it harassment.
 What's Stucky's job?
 Peddling celebrity house maps to prospective stalkers.

 - Identical-Looking Asians: In 2, after hitting Lee by mistake in the massage parlor fight, Carter says "All y'all look alike!"

 - If You Kill Him, You Will Be Just Like Him: Hilariously subverted in the second movie.
 Towards the end, Lee has Ricky Tan at gunpoint when Carter shows up and Ricky asks Lee if he wants to learn how his father had died.
-Carter tells Lee to not lose it, but when Ricky insults his father, Carter goes "Okay, now he's gone too far.
+Carter tells Lee to not lose it, but when Ricky insults his father, Carter goes "Aww hell no, he done went too far now Lee.
 Shoot his ass, Lee!"

 - Immigrant Patriotism: Kenji's parents were killed by the Japanese Yakuza; as a result, he's become a highly loyal Triad member.

 - Impersonating an Officer: The kidnapping of Soo Yung is carried out this way, with henchmen posing as traffic cops redirecting the vehicle she's in onto a side street.
 Then a police car pulls out in front of them, driven by "Officer" Sang, who shoots the driver and bodyguard and tries to grab Soo Yung, who fights back and tries to run, only to be picked up by a henchman on a motorcycle and thrown into the back of a white van.